 Mr. Nolland has developed a national reputation as an extraordinarily proactive mediator.
 He is regularly engaged in the most protracted and difficult cases - cases with significant economic or business stakes, difficult personalities (either the clients or counsel or both), sophisticated and nuanced legal, factual, financial and business issues, and histories of settlement intransigence or denial of litigation realities.
 Mr. Nolland is known for immersing himself in the case and for his robust post-mediation follow-on activities until the case is resolved or any opportunity to do so is exhausted.

 Remote and In Person Mediation.
-Mr. Nolland is currently conducting remote mediations via Zoom and barring a new pandemic surge is resuming in person mediations beginning in late Summer or early Fall 2021 with the participants' commitment to appropriate safety precautions and protocols and participant vaccination confirmation.
+Mr. Nolland is currently conducting remote mediations via Zoom.
+In light of the most recent pandemic surge, Mr. Nolland anticipates resuming limited in person mediations beginning in late Fall 2021 with the participants' commitment to appropriate safety precautions and protocols and all in person participants vaccination confirmation.
 Even after the pandemic is largely under control Mr. Nolland expects there will continue to be substantial demand for remote mediation or hybrid remote/in person mediation because of its effectiveness, the ease of scheduling, convenience for the participants, and the savings in travel time and costs.

 Types of Cases.
 Mr. Nolland has extensive experience in mediating virtually every kind of significant commercial and business dispute, including: core bankruptcy and other insolvency related matters (such as fraudulent conveyance or other adversary proceedings); note and lender cases; trade secret and intellectual property cases; software litigation; probate, trust, and estate litigation; securities cases; significant product liability and personal injury cases; significant employment matters including sex, age, or race discrimination, wrongful termination, and FLSA cases; franchise or license litigation; lender liability cases; construction cases; DTPA cases; commercial landlord/tenant disputes; legal and accounting malpractice cases; partnership and corporate oppression disputes; class actions; insurance coverage litigation; and D&O litigation.